UCSB-Library-Research-Data-Services/research-computing-data-docs/README.md

 ### Project Structure:

-* Whatever you change in this github repo, it is just for the repo here.
-Whatever you change in the code in Pantheon, it is just for there only as well.
-The repo here is easier to access by public so we still keep this repo.
+* Any changes made in this GitHub repository apply only to this repository.
+Similarly, any modifications made to the code in Pantheon affect only that environment.
+This repository is retained primarily for easier public access.

-* DOCS contains the main directories and files in this repository about the whole system.
-You can start with DOCS/DEVS/00_GETTING_STARTED.md file and proceed in numerical order.
+* The DOCS directory contains the primary directories and files for this repository, providing an overview of the entire system.
+We recommend starting with the file DOCS/DEVS/00_GETTING_STARTED.md and proceeding in numerical order.

-* While the files in DOCS/PAGES are more specific about some specific pages such as community page, and there will be more details inside to guide you.
+* The files in DOCS/PAGES focus on specific pages, such as the community page, and include detailed guidance for each.

-* After viewing all the documentations from DOCS, feel free to explore the rest of the repository.
+* After reviewing all documentation in DOCS, you are encouraged to explore the code repository.